 Photo by Sascha Kohlmann

 The night adds a brand new dimension to otherwise “ordinary” street scenes that you would encounter during the day.
-This is true nearly anywhere, but applies particularly well to cities; in a city environment colors and lights and colorful lights are in abundant supply, emanating from neon signs, streetlights and lampposts, car lights, storefronts, and even people with their mobile phones.
+This is true nearly anywhere, but applies particularly well to cities; in a city environment, colors and street lights and colorful lights are in abundant supply, emanating from neon signs, streetlights and lampposts, car lights, storefronts, and even people with their mobile phones.
 Speaking of people, they are likely to be dressed quite differently at night than they would be during the day, yet another feature that should draw you and your camera into the wonderful world of nighttime street photography.

 Photo by J_P_D,